Components

 "Services" component group that contains all of your service components.

 Cachet will automatically group any ungrouped components together.
-Ungrouped components are displayed beneath any
+Cachet displays ungrouped components beneath any

 component groups on your status page.